 Different people can see the same events in different ways, and it is particularly evident when it comes to failure.
 The same happened with the people around me.
 What an employee regards as satisfactory may be incompetence by his manager for instance.
-But as I found these reactions are often more problematic than the original event and the reason why and how people take negative feedback is a major determinant of career success.
-And there is also an inherent difference between men and woman.
+But as I found, these reactions are often more problematic than the original event — the reason why and how people take negative feedback is a major determinant of career success.
+There is also an inherent difference between men and women.

 Different behavioral responses

-Clearly, men and women tend to deal with success or lack of it, and stress in very different ways.
-Most men will respond to overwhelming stress and sense of failure by withdrawing and feeling lonely.
+Clearly, men and women tend to deal with success, or lack of it, and stress in very different ways.
+Most men will respond to overwhelming stress and a sense of failure by withdrawing and feeling lonely.
 This increased loneliness in turn causes the world to be seen as in an adversarial relationship.
 Most men would say ‘I don’t talk about my feelings when I’m stressed.
 It’s easier just to let it pass and move on.’
-Women on the other hand are more likely to vent their feelings including ‘cry to feel better’, ‘talk to feel better’.
+Women on the other hand are more likely to vent their feelings including ‘cry to feel better’ or ‘talk to feel better.’
 But why?

-Here are some of the behavioral differences between men and women to failure:
+Here are some of the behavioural differences between men and women towards failure:

-● Deny vs Accept!
-Men often see the very acknowledgement of failure as a sign of weakness and react to that fear with stereo-typically male behaviour of avoiding the problem altogether.
+- Deny vs Accept!: Men often see the very acknowledgement of failure as a sign of weakness and react to that fear with stereotypically male behaviour of avoiding the problem altogether.
 Or they behave in the way they think they’re supposed to, and those options are pretty limited.
-Women don’t have such aggressive denial and are more likely to process failure and to manage the feeling when they don’t reach their goals.
-Women are far more accepting of the situation and and far more honest about their concerns.
-Women are also far more likely and willing to tackle the problem and think out of the box.
+Women don’t have such aggressive denial — they are more likely to process failure and manage the feeling when they don’t reach their goals.
+Women are far more accepting of the situation and far more honest about their concerns.
+They are also more likely and willing to tackle the problem and think out of the box.

-● ‘Fight or Flight’ vs ‘Tend & Befriend’: Men have predominantly a fight or flight response but women are more likely to deal with stress by ‘tending and befriending’.
-Tending involves nurturant activities designed to protect the self, offspring and family and promotes safety and reduce distress.
+- ‘Fight or Flight’ vs ‘Tend and Befriend’: Men have predominantly a fight or flight response but women are more likely to deal with stress by ‘tending and befriending’.
+Tending involves nurturant activities designed to protect the self, offspring and family, which promotes safety and reduces distress.
 Befriending is the creation and maintenance of social networks that may aid in this process.
 Why does that happen?
-Oxytocin the ‘love hormone’ combined with progesterone influence that behavior.
-Men lack with much lower quantities of these in their system and with higher testosterone will take the true fight or flight response, either bottling it up, or fighting back.
+Oxytocin or the ‘love hormone’ combined with progesterone influence that behaviour.
+Men have much lower quantities of these in their system; the higher testosterone will take the true fight or flight response — either bottling it up or fighting back.

-● Escape in activity vs Escape to a group.
-Women often seek support to talk out the emotional experience, to process what is happening and what might be done joining real of creating time based support groups to share their stories.
-Men often seek an escape activity to get relief from stress, to create a diversion.
+- Escape in an activity vs Escape to a group: Women often seek support to talk out the emotional experience, to process what is happening and see what can be done, by joining or creating time-based support groups.
+Men often seek an escape activity to get relief from stress or to create a diversion.
 This can be hitting the gym or drinking more.

-On the other hand women experience greater sadness and anxiety and are more susceptible to depression than men.
-While men show a greater reward motivation (craving) and emotional stress and have a greater risk for alcohol-use disorders than women.
-These differences are not just individual differences, most are hardwired into us.
+Women experience greater sadness and anxiety and are more susceptible to depression than men, while men show a greater reward motivation (craving), emotional stress and have a greater risk for alcohol-use disorders than women.
+These differences are not just individual; most are hardwired into us.

-Stress has been part of the recipe of human survival and growth.
-While it looks to have changed from running for our lives in the jungles, to succeeding at work, the single biggest change is how stress has evolved from dealing with a single short-term crisis to have become chronic-stress.
-Chronic stress is not what the body has evolved for.
+Stress has been part of the recipe for human survival and growth.
+While it looks to have changed from running for our lives in the jungles to succeeding at work, the single biggest change is how stress has evolved from dealing with a single short-term crisis to have become chronic stress.
+Chronic stress is not why the body has evolved.
 Is there a difference in how men and women feel and cope with it?
 It turns out there is.

-The BDNF gene is characterized by a variant that codes for either the valine (Val) or methionine (Met) amino acids.
+The BDNF gene is characterised by a variant that codes for either the valine (Val) or methionine (Met) amino acids.
 Individuals carry two copies of each gene, with the Val variant being more common.
-In the study, subjects carrying two copies of the VAL variant (Val/Val), were compared in their cortisol response to those carrying one copy of the Val and one of the Met (Val/Met).
+In a study, subjects carrying two copies of the VAL variant (Val/Val), were compared in their cortisol response to those carrying one copy of the Val and one of the Met (Val/Met).

 When looking at the responses of the subjects researchers found that the Val/Met men and women carriers had nearly equal cortisol levels.
 However, the men with the Val/Val variant had a higher cortisol response (and therefore a higher reaction to stress) than the men carrying the Val/Met variant.
 For the women, surprisingly, the opposite was found: the Val/Val women had a lower cortisol response than the Val/Met women.